edwinmvk/BERT-finetuned/README.md

 - Else, manually install the necessary packages and generate the file:

-**Note**: Appropriate pip commands for pytorch packages for CUDA can be found [here](https://pytorch.org/get-started/locally/).
+- **Note**: Appropriate pip commands for pytorch packages for CUDA can be found [here](https://pytorch.org/get-started/locally/).
-**Note**: If any errors are thrown during installation, try pip installing each package seperately.
+- **Note**: If any Errors are thrown during installation (usually happens), try pip installing each package seperately.

-With CUDA cores (for systems with Nvidia cards):
+With CUDA cores (for systems with Nvidia GPU):

 ```bash
 pip install torch --index-url https://download.pytorch.org/whl/cu124